 In general, comment threads on Quora are interactions among strangers.
 Given that another person on the site may be new to Quora and/or doesn't know you, we require a higher level of politeness than other interactive platforms where users know one another and/or where more adversarial social norms are established and tolerated.
-A key goal of the Be Nice, Be Respectful policy is ensure that comments do not discourage or intimidate other people on Quora.
+A key goal of the Be Nice, Be Respectful policy is to help ensure that comments do not stifle helpful discussion and debate.

-Disagreement and debate on Quora is encouraged and is often important to making the page more helpful.
+Thoughtful discourse, including debate, is encouraged on Quora.
 It is OK to disagree as long as your comments are civil, respectful, and polite, and as long as you give the impression of assuming good will on the part of the person you are disagreeing with.
 A good way of framing this test is: "If I am new to Quora and / or don't know you, would it be reasonable for me to perceive your comment as hostile or disrespectful toward me or what I've written?"
 The answer should be no.

 In multi-comment threads where there is significant disagreement among people, a person should stop commenting on the thread before creating the reasonable impression that they are harassing, attacking, and/or bullying another person.

 Criticism and diversity of opinions

 Quora is a place for diverse people with diverse views and experiences.
 There will be times when content may express a negative point of view, or one that does not agree with your own.

 Quora won't take down content solely for expressing a negative or unfavorable viewpoint if the content appears to be helpful in fostering debate or serving the public interest.
 Quora's BNBR policy is not intended to prevent criticism on matters of public interest, public figures, or organizations.